Configure SAML with AD FS

 • We recommend that you secure your AD FS server (for example, using a reverse proxy).
 When your AD FS server is accessible from outside your firewall, Tableau Cloud can redirect users to the sign in page hosted by AD FS.

-1. Sign in to Tableau Cloud as a site administrator.
+1. Sign in to your Tableau Cloud site as a site administrator, and select Settings > Authentication.

 1. Do one of the following to open the Add Relying Party Trust Wizard: